-In 2021 €4.7 Bn in revenue €25.8 Bn order backlog TOP 3 worldwide in our key activities 17,000 employees

-As a recognized international operator in the field of nuclear materials, Orano delivers solutions to address present and future global energy and health challenges.
+In 2022 €4.2 Bn in revenue €26.1 Bn order backlog TOP 3 worldwide in our key activities 17,000 employees As a recognized international operator in the field of nuclear materials, Orano delivers solutions to address present and future global energy and health challenges.
 Its expertise and mastery of cutting-edge technologies enable Orano to offer its customers high value-added products and services throughout the entire fuel cycle.
 Every day, the Orano group's 17,000 employees draw on their skills, unwavering dedication to safety and constant quest for innovation, with the commitment to develop know-how in the transformation and control of nuclear materials, for the climate and for a healthy and resource-efficient world, now and tomorrow.

-MINING ACTIVITIES

-NATURAL URANIUM

-Natural uranium is a metal found all over the Earth, in rocks as well as in seawater.
+MINING ACTIVITIES NATURAL URANIUM Natural uranium is a metal found all over the Earth, in rocks as well as in seawater.
 Its low level of radioactivity generates the main source of heat that keeps the Earth's mantle at a high temperature, thereby limiting its cooling.
 Thanks to this property, uranium has become the raw material used by the nuclear industry to produce electricity.

-A leading producer of uranium

-Reliably supply natural uranium to our customers, who produce carbon free electricity and contribute to the effort against global warming.
+A leading producer of uranium Reliably supply natural uranium to our customers, who produce carbon free electricity and contribute to the effort against global warming.
 Orano's teams prospect, discover, develop and operate a geographically diverse and profitable set of uranium deposits in order to guarantee security of supply for customers.
 Orano is counted among the world's leading producers of uranium, with competitive production costs and cutting-edge extraction techniques put in place in mines in operation in Canada, Kazakhstan and Niger.
 Committed to efforts to continuously improve safety and operational performance, its teams carry out their mining activities in a manner that fully respects people and the environment, and contribute to the economic development of local regions and their populations.
-In 2021 1,065 M€ contributing revenue

-23.5% of Orano's revenue

-3,022 employees (all type of contracts combined)

-Consolidation share after equity method (exc.
-Cigar Lake) + production of COMINAK non-consolidated financially till February 2021.
-COMINAK is consolidated since February 2021.
+In 2022 1,343 M€ contributing revenue 32% of Orano's revenue 2,915 employees (Excluding internship / apprenticeship contract at the end of 2022/12)

+100% consolidation share after equity method

 Present at every stage of the mining process

 Orano's mining activities cover the exploration, development of mining projects, production, mine remediation and commercialization of uranium from different types of deposit across the world.

-URANIUM TRADING

-Fully owned by Orano, Urangesellschaft mbH (UG) manages the trading - purchasing and sale - of uranium on the various international markets.
+URANIUM TRADING Fully owned by Orano, Urangesellschaft mbH (UG) manages the trading - purchasing and sale - of uranium on the various international markets.
 UG is one of the biggest uranium traders in the world and counts the main players in the uranium sector among its customers, including nuclear power utilities, uranium producers, converters and enrichers, and other traders.

-Exploration

-Its portfolio of reserves and resources allows the group to guarantee security of supply for its customers over the long term, with 20-year production visibility.
+Exploration Its portfolio of reserves and resources allows the group to guarantee security of supply for its customers over the long term, with 20-year production visibility.

-In 2021 207,782 tU mineral reserves held by Orano

-164,649 tU best identified resources held by Orano (measured and reported)

-THE EXPLORATION PROCESS

-The exploration process to confirm a new deposit takes place over several years, from the discovery of the very first indicators during prospecting, to exploration by drilling, up to the confirmation of a resource with the potential for mining.
+In 2022 191,178 tU mineral reserves held by Orano 142,324 tU best identified resources held by Orano (measured and indicated) THE EXPLORATION PROCESS The exploration process to confirm a new deposit takes place over several years, from the discovery of the very first indicators during prospecting, to exploration by drilling, up to the confirmation of a resource with the potential for mining.
 This exploration process continues throughout the mining cycle to try to identify additional resources near the initial deposit.